ctrliq/fuzzball-workflow-examples/lammps/README.md

 Open the workflow YAML `lammps-gpu-ngc.yaml` in the Fuzzball GUI by drag and drop or click "Open File" and select it using the file browser.

-Start the workflow by clicking play button.
+Start the workflow by clicking the play button.
 You will be prompted to name your workflow.
 After providing a name for your workflow, click "Start Workflow".
 After your workflow successfully starts, you will be prompted to navigate to the workflow status page where you can monitor the various steps of the workflow.